Our congregation come from varied Christian backgrounds or none at all.

 This diversity influences the character of the church, without affecting our Baptist principles.

-May's Loose Offerings will go to Christian Aid
+July's Loose Offerings will go to the Bible Society

 Statement on the Coronavirus outbreak